 The beginning of ad valorem taxation in Arkansas starts with the Arkansas Constitution of 1874.
 Article 16, Section 5 of the Constitution, as amended, provides that: “All real and tangible personal property subject to taxation shall be taxed according to its value, that value to be ascertained in such manner as the General Assembly shall direct, making the same equal and uniform throughout the State.”

 Laws on property taxation in Arkansas have been in constant change throughout the years.
 Because of a court case in the late 1970’s that ruled that ad valorem taxation in Arkansas was not “equal and uniform throughout the State” the court ordered reassessment of all real estate in Arkansas.
 Amendment 59 to the Constitution was passed by the electorate in 1980 due to the court-ordered reassessment to keep real property taxes from rising exorbitantly.
-Act 848 of 1981 [A.C.A.
-26-26-401 et. seq.] was adopted by the Arkansas legislature as the enabling legislation for Amendment 59.
+Act 848 of 1981 [§ 26-26-401 et. seq.] was adopted by the Arkansas legislature as the enabling legislation for Amendment 59.

-Each of the 75 counties in the State of Arkansas is now responsible for a cyclical county-wide reappraisal.
+Every county in the State of Arkansas is now responsible for a cyclical county-wide reappraisal.
 Each county is required to appraise all market value real estate normally assessed by the county assessor at its full and fair market value in accordance with Arkansas Code Annotated 26-26-1902.
 Depending on the real property value growth – a county is either on a 3 year or a 5 year cycle for a complete reappraisal of real property.

-The reappraisal is paid for from the Arkansas Real Property Reappraisal Fund – established by Act 1185 of 1999 and codified as A.C.A.
-26-26-1907.
+The reappraisal is paid for from the Arkansas Real Property Reappraisal Fund – established by Act 1185 of 1999 and codified as§ 26-26-1907.
 The proceeds of the fund are used to pay counties and professional reappraisal companies for the reappraisal of real property in lieu of real property reappraisal funding by the local taxing units in each county of the state.

 There is nothing in the law to prohibit a county from charging each tax entity their proportionate share of the cost exceeding $7 per parcel on a monthly basis in order to keep the County Property Reappraisal Fund from running a negative balance.
 There is no need for the county to suffer the burden of paying the excess cost of reappraisal until the “final tax settlement” is made in December.
 Charge each entity their share on a monthly basis.

-The County Sheriff may be the county official designated in your county by the quorum court to collect fines [A.C.A.
-16-13-709 Responsibility for collection].
+The County Sheriff may be the county official designated in your county by the quorum court to collect fines [§ 16-13-709 Responsibility for collection].
 Of course, many circuit and district court fines remain at the local level and are remitted to the general fund.

-The County Sheriff has several “Special Revenue” funds – such as the Communications Facility and Equipment Fund [A.C.A.
-21-6-307]; the Boating Safety Enforcement Fund or Emergency Rescue Fund [A.C.A.
-27-101-111]; the Drug Enforcement Fund [A.C.A.
-14-21-201 through 14-21-203]; the Drug Control Fund [A.C.A.
-5-64-505, A.C.A.
-29-30-160, A.C.A.
-12-17-105]; and possibly others that may have been established by county ordinance.
+The County Sheriff has several “Special Revenue” funds – such as the Communications Facility and Equipment Fund [§ 21-6-307]; the Boating Safety Enforcement Fund or Emergency Rescue Fund [§ 27-101-111]; the Drug Enforcement Fund [§ 14-21-201 through 14-21-203]; the Drug Control Fund [§ 5-64-505]; and possibly others that may have been established by county ordinance.

 At the discretion of the Sheriff, any funds in the Communications Facility and Equipment Fund not needed by the Sheriff may be transferred to the county general fund.

 The Sheriff must allocate a percentage of the commissions deposited to the fund for the maintenance and operation of the county jail.
-[Note: Commissions from prisoner telephone services are addressed in A.C.A.
-12-41-105 and the provisions of that code do not apply to Benton, Pulaski and Washington counties – the three counties in Arkansas with populations in excess of 175,000.]
+A specific percentage is not required but some percentage up to 75% must be allocated for jail operations.
+[Note: Commissions from prisoner telephone services and profits from commissary services addressed in § 12-41-105 and the provisions of that code do not apply to Benton, Pulaski and Washington counties – the three counties in Arkansas with populations in excess of 175,000.]

 Another source of “special revenue” for the County Sheriff comes from boat registration fees.
-A percentage of those fees are credited to the County Aid Fund and remitted to the County Treasurers in the proportions thereof as between the respective counties that the total of the fees produced from each county bears to the total of the fees produced from all counties.
-[A.C.A.
-27-101-111]
+A percentage of those fees are credited to the County Aid Fund and remitted to the County Treasurers in the proportions thereof as between the respective counties that the total of the fees produced from each county bears to the total of the fees produced from all counties. [§ 27-101-111]

 Upon receipt of these funds the County Treasurer credits the funds to the Boating Safety and Enforcement Fund – if the Sheriff has established a patrol on the waterways within the county.
 Otherwise, the funds are credited to the County Emergency Rescue Fund for use exclusively by either the county or the cities within the county, or both, for operating and maintaining emergency rescue services.